mmaker/spfs/draft-orru-zkproof-sigma.md

       G = x * H
     }

+This section describes how to build and prove statements of this form programmatically.

+## Group abstraction

+Because of their dominance, the presentation in the following focuses on proof goals over elliptic curves, therefore leveraging additive notation.
+For prime-order subgroups of residue classes, all notation needs to be changed to multiplicative, and references to elliptic curves (e.g., curve) need to be replaced by their respective counterparts over residue classes.
+We therefore assume two objects are available to the programmer:

+    Group: Zero + Add<Group> + Sub<Group> + Mul<Scalar> + From<int> + Eq<Group> + Serialize + Deserialize
+    Scalar: Zero + One + Div<Scalar> + Add<Scalar> + Sub<Scalar> + From<int> + Eq<Group> + Serialize + Deserialize

+We detail the functions that can be invoked on these objects.
+Example choices can be found in {{ciphersuites}}.

+### Group

+- `order()`: Outputs the order of the group `p`.
+- `random()`: outputs a random element
+- `serialize([Group; N])`: serializes a list of group elements and returns a canonical byte array `buf` of fixed length `Ng * N`.
+- `deserialize(buf)`: Attempts to map a byte array `buf` of size `Ng * N` into `[Group; N]`, and fails if the input is not the valid canonical byte representation of an element of the group.
+This function can raise a DeserializeError if deserialization fails.

+### Scalar

+- `random()`: outputs a random element
+- `serialize([Scalar; N])`: serializes a list of scalars and returns their canonical representation of fixed length `Ns * N`.

+## Witness representation

+A witness is simply a list of `num_scalars` elements.

+    struct Witness {
+        scalars: [Scalar; num_scalars] // The set of secret scalars }

+### Constraint representation

-Internally, they can be represented as:
+Internally, the constraint can be represented as:

-    struct ConstraintSystem {
+    struct Equations {
-        // A label associated to the proof
-        label: String
         // the list of statements to be proven
+        matrix: [LinearCombination<ScalarIndex, &Group>; num_statements]
+        // An list of references to group elements representing the left-hand side part of the equations
-        statements: Combiner[Statement; num_statements]
+        image: [&Group; num_statements]

         // the number of secret scalars
         num_scalars: usize
         // the number of equations to be proven
         num_statements: usize
-        // the group elements to be used in the proof
-        group_elts: Vec<Group>
     }

-A statement `Statement` defines different types of predicates that can be proven by the zero-knowledge proof For now, consider:

-    enum Statement {
-       Eq(Equation),
-    }

-The abstraction `Statement` allows to implement different types of statements and combiners of those, such as OR statements, validity of t-out-of-n statements, and more.

-#### Equations

-The object `Equation` encodes linear relation:
+The object `LinearCombination` encodes pairs of indices of the witness vector with group elements.

-    struct Equation {
-        // An index in the list of generators representing the left-hand side part of the equation
-        lhs: usize
-        // A list of (ScalarIndex, GroupEltIndex) referring to a scalar and a generator
-        rhs: Vec<(usize, usize)>
-    }

-A witness is defined as:

-    struct Witness {
-        scalars: [Scalar; num_scalars] // The set of secret scalars }

-For those familiar with the matrix notation, `ConstraintSystem` is encoding a sparse linear equation of the form `A * scalars = B`, where `A` is a matrix of `num_statements` rows, `scalars.len` columns, of group elements.
-Each element is identified by a pair `(usize, usize)` denoting the column index, and the value (an index referring to `generators`).
-The vector `B` is a list of indices referring to `generators`.

-This is equivalently done with a constraint system:
+The initial example of the VRF can therefore be expressed with the following constraints:

-    cs = ConstraintSystem.new("VRF")
+    cs = Equations()
     [x] = cs.allocate_scalars(1)
     [A, B, G, H] = cs.allocate_group_elt(4)
     cs.append_equation(lhs=A, rhs=[(x, B)])
     cs.append_equation(lhs=G, rhs=[(x, H)])

-In the above, `ConstraintSystem.new()` creates a new `ConstraintSystem` with label `"VRF"`.
+In the above, `Equations.new()` creates a new `Equations` with label `"VRF"`.

-#### ConstraintSystem instantiation
+#### Instantiation of the constraints

     new(label)